Can You Work Up To your Due Date…?

 With my second pregnancy, things are really different.
 I’m self-employed, which is brilliant when you have children, but means I don’t have the nice comfortable maternity pay package I did last time.

 Part of what I do is this blog and blogging, which won’t take a hiatus just because I am.
 And as the post-baby time is more important, I’m likely to be working right up until the last minute.
 Or, at least, a week or so before.

 However, I’m incredibly lucky to feel pretty good at the moment, having spent the last few days raging a one woman war on the unspeakably awful woodchip wallpaper that haunts our hallways *flexes muscles*.
 Despite still having lots of risk factors, I’m having a much less difficult pregnancy than last time; touch wood it stays that way.
 I really enjoy work, and find that looking after a toddler is more exhausting and my work days – admittedly, sat in front on a laptop, often on a sofa, in my own home – more of a break.
 So it’s not all bad.

-Obviously I can’t speak for Holly Willoughby, but as it’s her third pregnancy she must know her own body and limits – so if she wants to do it, why not?
+Obviously I can’t speak for Holly Willoughby, but as it’s her third pregnancy she must know her own body and limits – so if she wants to work right up to when she has the baby, why not?
 Pregnancy isn’t an illness, so if you feel up to working really close to your due date, why shouldn’t you?